Admin>Day to Day>Members>Members Database

 The email list is in date order and may be searched using the dropdown boxes at the top of the page.
 View individual items on the list below by clicking on the magnifying glass icon next to the item

 Note that the names of the recipients are listed in the log in alphabetical order.
-Each person gets his own copy of the email, without seeing another recipient’s email address.
+Each person gets their own copy of the email, without seeing another recipient’s email address.